telnet(1) - man - phpman

 -e escapechar

-character will be used.
-Entering the escape character while connected causes telnet
+ter will be used.
+Entering the escape character while connected causes telnet to drop

 -l user